a-flyleaf/toyshelf/misc/eel-horse-raptor.md

 imgsrc: ohai-thar

 info: |-
-  Had a school assignment in 2017 that involved combining three random animals; I choose a moray eel, a horse, and a velociraptor.
+  Had a school assignment in 2017 that involved combining three random animals; I chose a moray eel, a horse, and a velociraptor.
 This thing happened, and got drawn throughout the semester (and sometimes elsewhere).
 Wouldn't be surprised if it broke out of the same amalgamation factory as [Zero](zero).

   Oh, and I guess it saves a kid??
 Aforementioned semester topped off with a four-page comic, in which the kid-saving happened.
 I had no memory of any of that lore until revisiting the files for the sake of this site, so uh, weigh that with however much salt seems appropriate.